 - GROUP SIZE: We can walk 25-30 folks in per tour.
 Larger school groups must be split up and will run 30 minutes apart.
 A minimum of 12 people are required to get the group tour rate.
 Private tours for large groups are available, instead of going in on the hour we will walk you in on the half hour so there won’t be any conflict with regularly scheduled tours.

-- ACCESSIBILITY INFO: The tour involves a 10-15 minute walk on pretty level gravel pathways (wet & muddy in some areas) with 40-50 minutes of standing.
+- ACCESSIBILITY INFO: The tour involves a 10-15 minute walk on pretty level gravel pathways (wet & muddy along the way).
 Limited seating is available but depends on the size of the group.
 If you need to have a seat let the tour guide know and he/she will take care of you.
-There are no steep inclines or climbing, it can be slick so closed shoes are recommended (flip-flops are not recommended) Wheelchair access is not available going into the MINE.
+There are no steep inclines or climbing, it can be slick, so closed shoes are recommended (flip-flops are not recommended) Wheelchair access is not available going into the MINE.
+If you have difficulty walking, you may turn around and come back out.
 Restrooms are accessible but require navigating two steps.
 Claustrophobic folks are welcomed to take the tour.
 If you feel uncomfortable, you simply turn around and walk back out.

 - MORE INFO: Be sure to allow enough travel time to the mine.
 Traffic can be very heavy in town and on the highways, so plan ahead.
 The road to the mine is 1 1/2 miles gravel county road.
 Parking is available for large busses and RV’s.
 We also have an outdoor cafe available, which is covered with a large tent to protect you from the elements and a gift shop with mineral samples and toys for the kids.
 The mine temperature is about 52 degrees F (11 C).
 Mine tour operations and schedules are subject to change.